GenesisFR/HowToBecomeGoodAtShooters/README.md

 - when no mobs are in a room, don't go too far from the door as it's a drone ambush
 - when stuck between a door and a wall, fast travel to another player
 - you can build Scorpio stacks on a rotating jammer before it's
-- you can open locked doors by shooting the lock with a chem launcher or a silenced weapon, it allows you to not alert enemies (providing you're far enough from enemies when using a silencer)
+- you can open locked doors by shooting the lock with a Chem Launcher or a silenced weapon, it allows you to not alert enemies (providing you're far enough from enemies when using a silencer)
 - you can see enemies through walls when servers are blinking

+### Suppressing

+- definition: laying down suppressive fire towards a cover a mob is using
+- mobs are unable to move or use their abilities (up to a certain extent) when suppressed (TODO: verify if Black Tusk controllers can still control their mini tank)
+- should be used sparingly, in the following cases: going for a flank, allowing teammates to push or when reviving someone in the open
+- suppressed enemies will not peek and may blind fire, preventing most of your group from killing them

 ### Talents